Different Audiences · Different Data · Different Workflows

 Why this comparison exists

 Cityscope and SCAYLED both get described as "commercial real estate data tools" in AU, which lumps two very different products together.
-The confusion shows up most often when an industrial agent is told "we already have Cityscope" as a reason not to trial SCAYLED, without realising Cityscope's industrial coverage does not begin to match its CBD office depth.
-I have had this conversation with agency principals in Sydney and Melbourne more times than I can count.
+The confusion shows up most often when an industrial agent is told "we already have Cityscope" as a reason not to adopt SCAYLED, without realising Cityscope's industrial coverage does not begin to match its CBD office depth.
+It is a conversation that comes up with agency principals in Sydney and Melbourne again and again.

-I publish this page to make that distinction clearly: Cityscope is a building-level research database; SCAYLED is a radius-level occupier and contact engine.
+This page exists to make that distinction clearly: Cityscope is a building-level research database; SCAYLED is a territory intelligence platform that maps occupiers, verifies decision-makers, and tracks the moves before they reach the market.
 Both valuable.
 Rarely the same use case.

 Feature comparison